LLNL/mpibind/tutorials/llnl/README.md

 fetching data from main memory.
 Therefore, mpibind limits the scope of a task to the scope associated with a NUMA domain and no more.
 Furthermore, mpibind will maximize the amount of cache per task.

 For example, for an 8-task job, each task gets a full L3 cache and its associated resources (one NUMA domain, one GPU, and 8 cores):

 <details>
 <summary>

 ```
-$ flux mini run -N1 -n8 --exclusive ./mpi-tioga
+$ flux run -N1 -n8 --exclusive ./mpi-tioga
 ```
 </summary>

 ```
 tioga18    Task   4/  8 running on 8 CPUs: 32-39
            Task   4/  8 has 1 GPUs: 0xd9
 tioga18    Task   1/  8 running on 8 CPUs: 8-15
            Task   1/  8 has 1 GPUs: 0xd6
 tioga18    Task   5/  8 running on 8 CPUs: 40-47
            Task   5/  8 has 1 GPUs: 0xde
 tioga18    Task   3/  8 running on 8 CPUs: 24-31
            Task   3/  8 has 1 GPUs: 0xce
 tioga18    Task   2/  8 running on 8 CPUs: 16-23
            Task   2/  8 has 1 GPUs: 0xc9
 tioga18    Task   7/  8 running on 8 CPUs: 56-63
            Task   7/  8 has 1 GPUs: 0xc6
 tioga18    Task   0/  8 running on 8 CPUs: 0-7
            Task   0/  8 has 1 GPUs: 0xd1
 tioga18    Task   6/  8 running on 8 CPUs: 48-55
            Task   6/  8 has 1 GPUs: 0xc1
 ```
 </details>